Program Requirements

 **Since this course is being taught abroad, the Victoria Day statutory holiday will not be taken into consideration.
 Therefore, students are expected to attend their lecture on Monday, May 18, 2020.

 **Due to the intensive nature of this course, the standard add/drop and withdrawal deadlines do not apply.
-Add/drop is the second lecture day and withdrawal is the fifth lecture day.
+Add/drop is the third lecture day and withdrawal is the sixth lecture day.

 Project course AEBI 427 runs concurrently with the other courses (AEBI 421, AEBI 423 & AEBI 425) and the Mondays of each week are dedicated to AEBI 427.